ingo/ingo.github.io/_recipes/harleynut_s_ahi_poke.md

 ---
 author: Harleynut
 category: Entrees
-description: "A delightful and versatile Ahi Pok\xE9 recipe that can be served in\
-  \ various ways to suit any occasion."
+description: A delightful and versatile Ahi Pok\xE9 recipe that can be served in various ways to suit any occasion.
 image: harleynut_s_ahi_poke.jpg
 size: 4-6 servings
 time: 2 hours
 title: "Harleynut's Ahi Pok\xE9"
 ---

-Harleynut's Ahi Poké recipe is a delightful and versatile dish that can be served in various ways to suit any occasion.
 Whether you're hosting a dinner party, a poker night with friends, or a larger gathering, this recipe has a serving option to match.

 ### Ingredients